 Khalil Jessa, law student and activist This week Julie talks with Windsor Law student Khalil Jessa about his thoughts on mounting Islamophobia in Canada, and his work to combat ignorance and hate.
 Plus, strains in the relationship between the Canadian public and our judiciary.
 Related: Quebec passes bill banning niqab, burka while receiving public services (National Post) Quebec’s face veil ban may face a Supreme Court challenge (Toronto Star) In Other News: Quebec judge’s remarks about ‘overweight’ teen sex assault victim ‘worrisome,’ Crown says (CBC)

-Kevin Donovan, journalist This week Julie talks to journalist and Toronto Star editor Kevin Donovan, who broke the Jian Ghomeshi sex abuse scandal in 2014.
+Kevin Donovan, journalist This week Julie talks to Toronto Star journalist Kevin Donovan, who broke the Jian Ghomeshi sex abuse scandal in 2014.
 Kevin and Julie discuss the role of the press in exposing powerful sexual predators, in light of the recent revelations about Hollywood producer Harvey Weinstein.
-In other news, Jumping Off the Ivory Tower will take a break next week, but will be back on November 6th with a look at Islamophobia in our culture, including [...]
+In other news, Jumping Off the Ivory Tower will take a break next week, but will be back on November 6th with a look at Islamophobia in our culture, including the recent [...]

 Lawyer Rob Harvie This week Julie talks to Alberta family lawyer, and Chair of the NSRLP Board, Rob Harvie, about access to justice, the self-represented litigant crisis, and client-focused legal services – specifically how Rob’s views on all these have changed with experience, and why he feels that change is now urgent.
 Plus, great library initiatives for SRLs, and a Halifax law firm hires a social justice lawyer – an innovative move.
 “In Other News” Links: Bend, Oregon’s “Lawyer in the Library” [...]